bioc/BulkSignalR/README.md

 expression (transcriptomics/proteomics) data, or medium resolution spatial transcriptomics such as the 10x Genomics Visium platform.

-Known L-RI interactions are taken from the
+Known L-R interactions are taken from the
 LR*db* database, which was previously included in our other package **SingleCellSignalR**, also available from Bioconductor [here](https://www.bioconductor.org/packages/release/bioc/html/SingleCellSignalR.html).